 Issue

-After updating to the GhostLock (CVE-2026-43499) patched kernel and rebooting, websites stopped loading and return errors such as "Resource Limit Is Reached" or HTTP 508 (Loop Detected).
-LVE does not appear to be working, even though the kernel update completed successfully.
+After updating to the GhostLock (CVE-2026-43499) patched kernel and rebooting, websites stop loading and return errors such as "Resource Limit Is Reached" or HTTP 508 (Loop Detected).
+LVE does not appear to be working even though the kernel update completed successfully.

 Environment